ThomasArts/aetmodel/ThreatModel.md

 	 (2.1.2) Weak channel integrity;
 	 (2.1.3) Channel security compromise;

 ##### 2. Message tampering
 	(2.2) Verification of message integrity
     (2.2.1) No message integrity
 	 (2.2.1) Weak message integrity;

 ##### 3. Time and ordering
+    (2.3) Tampering with the ordering of transactions included in a block

 ##### 4. Block tampering
 	  (2.4) Verification of block validity